alvachien/achihui/README.md

 For version 0.5, it supports the Finance Traces and Learning Traces.
 The detail explaination of the modules listed below.

 ## Histories
-This project is the UI layer of new HIH, and it continues the HIH development since the previous HIH [Project] (https://github.com/alvachien/hih);
+This project is the UI layer of new HIH, and it continues the HIH development since the previous HIH [Github Project](https://github.com/alvachien/hih);

 This project used tons of new project, including: ASP.NET Core 1.0, Angular 2, TypeScript 2, BootStrap 4.0 Alpha, etc;